harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/ecs/ecs-canary-phased-traffic-shift.md

 ---
-title: ECS basic deployments and phased traffic shifting and scaling
+title: ECS basic deployments with phased traffic shifting and scaling
 description: Incrementally deploy your new service using phased traffic shifting and scaling.
 sidebar_position: 4
 ---